 Nutritionist Degree Program: What You Will Study

-At Northeast College of Health Sciences, the Master of Science in Applied Clinical Nutrition (MSACN) program features a clinically focused curriculum that integrates nutrition knowledge with clinical application and uses a science-based, whole-foods approach to nutrition.
+At Northeast College of Health Sciences, the Master of Science in Applied Clinical Nutrition (ACN) program features a clinically focused curriculum that integrates nutrition knowledge with clinical application and uses a science-based, whole-foods approach to nutrition.
 That means we teach students to dive deep into each patient's habits and history to make an individualized plan using a whole-food diet and nutritional supplementation to attain peak health.

 Throughout your time at Northeast, you will learn how to make functional assessments of dietary needs to develop these targeted nutritional strategies.
 These practical assessments will allow you to help optimize health and assist with preventing common chronic diseases.